nuagetsu/VecRepV3/README.md

 This can be remedied by normalising the embedding vectors again, though this might result in deviation of G' from G.

-TODO graphic of the eigenvalues of 2bin unique, then zeroing it

 ### Nearest correlation matrix